theninthsky/client-side-rendering/README.md

 ![Browser Idle Period](images/browser-idle-period.png)

-This is a lot of precious time (marked in red) that the browser could use to download, parse and compile scripts, speeding up the page's visibility and interactivity.
+This is a lot of precious time (marked in red) that the browser could use to download, parse and even execute scripts, speeding up the page's visibility and interactivity.
 <br>
 This inefficiency will reoccur every time assets change (partial cache).
 This isn't something that only happens on the very first visit.